alexdelorenzo/cast_control/README.md

 $ chromecast_mpris
 ```

 You can also launch `chromecast_mpris` via its Python module.
-This can be useful if your `$PATH` doesn't point your `pip` executables.
+This can be useful if your `$PATH` doesn't point to your `pip` executables.
 ```bash
 $ python3 -m chromecast_mpris
 ```